fons/cl-mongo/README.md

 Count all the collections satifying the criterion set by the selector.
-&#039;all can be used to return a count of all the documents in the collection.
+:all can be used to return a count of all the documents in the collection.